 We have shared this multimedia experience of Pembrokeshire with a small group already and it’s been well received.
 They love what we show them!
 A step in the right direction, reconnecting people with their communities.

 **Free during our trials – Try it / send it, to someone who might benefit:

 If you are interested in finding out more, think you can help or would like to sponsor us, please get in touch, here.

 If you see the value in our site and community projects, please consider making a donation.
 Every penny will be accounted for in progressing the projects.
 This is a not for profit, community interest organisation.

 .
 We rely on the goodwill and passion for Pembrokeshire shared by those who submit the content that brings this blog to life, but we would love to ensure we can keep going and develop the media further.

 So, we’re inviting a limited number of Sponsors – In exchange we’ll share our I.T. skills, experience and resources, copywriting, editorial work and publishing to market your goods or services.

-PembrokeshireLifeOnline is one year old and has been created by the following wonderful people:-
+PembrokeshireLifeOnline is two years old and has been created by the following wonderful people:-

 *’Clicking’ on their name will take you to their website*